Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Two abstract uniqueness results of braided tensor structures

-The following definition, and its enriched version, Def. \ref{CFT_type_associator}, are the starting point to construct tensor equivalences between fusion categories arising from quantum groups and different formulations of conformal field theories, vertex operator algebras and conformal nets.
+The following definition, and its weaker version, Def. \ref{CFT_type_associator}, are the starting point to construct tensor equivalences between fusion categories arising from quantum groups and different formulations of conformal field theories, vertex operator algebras and conformal nets, as explained in the second and third class of examples, respectively in Remark \ref{strictness2}.

 \begin{defn} ({\it pre-associator of CFT-type}) Let $({\mathcal C}, \otimes, \iota)$ be a semisimple linear pre-tensor category (as in Def. \ref{pre_tensor_category}) and $({\mathcal F}, F, G):{\mathcal C}\to{\rm Vec}$ a faithful weak quasi-tensor functor.
 Consider the discrete algebra $A={\rm Nat}({\mathcal F})$ with coproduct $\Delta$ defined by $(F, G)$ as in (\ref{coproduct}).
 We set